-In the Manual Actions section, you’ll find any webspam notices from Google.
+In the Manual Actions section, you’ll find any webpam notices from Google.
 You will also have received a site message if you received a manual action.
-You can learn more about the types of manual actions and what to do about them here.
+You can learn more about the types of manual steps and what to do about them here.

 Under the Google Index menu, you’ll find out a little more about the URLs from your website indexed by Google.
 In the Index Status section, you’ll see a graph of how many pages are indexed in Google search.